Updated May 17, 2020.

 - See Item 8 of the Disclosure Document and Article 12 of the Franchise Agreement for more complete information regarding the insurance coverage necessary for your The Maids Business.

-- You are responsible for all wages, fringe benefits, payroll taxes, unemployment compensation, workers’ compensation insurance, travel costs, lodging, food, automobile rental, and other expenses incurred for all persons attending The Maids’ Corporate Training Program.
+- You are responsible for all wages, fringe benefits, payroll taxes, unemployment compensation, workers’ compensation insurance, travel costs, lodging, food, automobile rental, and other expenses incurred for all persons attending The Maids’ SMART Start Training Program.

-- Two people, including yourself, must attend and successfully complete The Maids’ Corporate Training Program which is described in Item 11 of the Disclosure Document.
+- You must attend and successfully complete The Maids’ SMART Start Training Program which is described in Item 11 of the Disclosure Document.

 - This additional funds estimate does not include the Continuing License Fees, Advertising Fees, or the Technology Fee you must pay to The Maids.
 This additional funds estimate does not include any franchisee compensation or payroll costs.